 Suspects are also entitled to have a witness present, and the arresting officer must allow 30 minutes for the witness to arrive before administering the breathalyzer.
 The officer giving the test must be trained in how to do so.
 Finally, for breathalyzer results to be admissible in court, the officer must give two tests and the results of the tests must be within 0.02% of each other.

 It’s important to note that, while breathalyzer tests are fairly accurate, they aren’t the most accurate way to test BAC.
 This is because physical differences between people and environmental factors can both affect a breathalyzer reading.
 But these aren’t the only reasons breathalyzer tests can be inaccurate.

 There are a variety of unique circumstances that can cause a breathalyzer to indicate that someone is more intoxicated than they actually are.
 For instance, vomiting within 20 minutes of taking the test can cause an exaggerated reading.
 Recently ingested medicines, mouthwashes, and breath fresheners that contain alcohol can also cause false readings.
 Additionally, a malfunctioning or poorly calibrated breathalyzer can skew test results.

 Despite all of this, breathalyzer test results are considered accurate enough to use in court to achieve a conviction.
-If you suspect that your breathalyzer test results were inaccurate, you should contact Mulligan Epstein.
+If you suspect that your breathalyzer test results were inaccurate, you should contact Mulligan Attorneys,.
 We may be able to help determine whether the circumstances surrounding the breathalyzer test could have resulted in a false reading.

 BAC Blood Test